ansys/pystk/doc/source/api/ansys/stk/core/graphics/IScene.rst

 IScene
 ======

-.. py:class:: IScene
+.. py:class:: ansys.stk.core.graphics.IScene

    object

    A scene provides properties and functionality that are reflected in the rendering of the globe control that it is associated with.
 An globe control's scene is available from the scene property...

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IScene

 Overview
 --------